 Copyright (c) 2008, Robert B. Richards, all rights reserved internationally.

 Stereo.
-No fully global feedback.
+No fully global feedback (so better phase margin).

 Variable limited-route feedback 0-15dB.

 30 watts rms per channel Ultralinear mode/ 16 watts rms in Triode mode (into 8 ohms).

 Anything less than 30 watts puts pretty big limitations on what speakers you'll want to use, especially if you like juicy low bass.

 To skip to the circuit diagram and calculations, click here.

 To skip to test results of the virtually finished amp , click here.